-- Be designed for re-treading, with thick side walls and high-quality, durable casing (VTI, 2021), (for this reason, low-quality, low-price truck and bus tyres can't be re-treaded). - Be well maintained and have no significant punctures or exposures to wear (such as exposed cords, sidewalls damaged, or irregular wear patterns).
+- Be designed for re-treading, with thick side walls and high-quality, durable casing (VTI, 2021), for this reason, low-quality, low-price tyres can't be re-treaded. - Be well maintained and have no significant punctures or exposures to wear such as exposed cords, sidewalls damaged, or irregular wear patterns.